It’s a quirky industry, writing books.

 dirty work marketing.
 Most use a mix of the two.

 One of the biggest vehicles for so-called ‘indie’ authors (I hate that term) is social media.
-Twitter, Facebook, Linked-In, Tumblr, Instagram, and my personal sneak-attack source, dating sites, including Tinder and Bumble.
-(Don’t laugh…it works.)
+Twitter, Facebook, Linked-In, Tumblr, and Instagram.
 There are many ways of publicizing a book, but most cost money and/or require authors to either sell their work for pennies or list it for free.
 Such is the world we work in.

 In this new environment, everyone has a strategy.
 Or at least, everyone probably should.
 There is no silver bullet for literary success.
 Much of what we do involves throwing our work into the wind and hoping someone catches it.